fadedimon/forma/packages/forma-react/README.md

 **Lists**

-To get lists , just add `[]` at the end of elements name.
-No matter how many elements there are with this name (one or many), their data will be joined into list
+To have lists, just add `[]` at the end of element's `name` properties.
+Doesn't matter how many elements there are with this name (one or many), their values will be grouped by names into lists

 For example: